f4exb/sdrangel/plugins/feature/map/readme.md

 * Weather balloons from the Radiosonde feature,
 * RF Heat Maps from the Heap Map channel,
 * Radials and estimated position from the VOR localizer feature,
-* ILS course line and glide path from the ILS Demodulator.
+* ILS course line and glide path from the ILS Demodulator,
-* DSC geographic call areas.
+* DSC geographic call areas,
+* SID paths.

-As well as internet data sources:
+As well as internet and built-in data sources:

 * AM, FM and DAB transmitters in the UK and DAB transmitters in France,
 * Airports, NavAids and airspaces,